vmware/vmware-aria-operations-integration-sdk/doc/introduction.md

 Introduction
 ============
 ## Purpose of this SDK
-This SDK provides tools and libraries to aid in developing Management Packs for VMware vRealize Operations Manager (vROps).
+This SDK provides tools and libraries to aid in developing Management Packs for VMware vRealize Operations (vROps).

+vROps is a monitoring, management, and optimization tool for IT operations.
+For more information see [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html).

 ## What is a Management Pack
 Management Packs provide the monitoring capabilities of vROps. vROps ships with a number of built-in Management Packs, such as the vCenter Management Pack.